Currituck Banks North Carolina National Estuarine Research Reserve

 Currituck Banks North Carolina National Estuarine Research Reserve is a component site of the North Carolina National Estuarine Research Reserve on the Currituck Banks, north of Corolla, North Carolina.
 Currituck Banks is one of three original National Estuarine Research Reserve sites dedicated by NOAA in 1985.
 The reserve encompasses 965 acres of varied habitat and is bordered by the Currituck Sound.
-The Currituck banks are a part of a 70 mile long barrier spit that extends from Virginia Beach to Oregon Inlet.
+The Currituck banks are part of a 70-mile long barrier spit that extends from Virginia Beach to Oregon Inlet.

 Description

-The reserve is an example of a low-salinity estuarine ecosystem, and contains a variety of habitats, including beach, sand dunes, grasslands, shrub thicket, maritime forest, brackish and freshwater marshes, tidal flats, and subtidal soft bottoms.
+The reserve is an example of a low-salinity estuarine ecosystem and contains a variety of habitats, including beach, sand dunes, grasslands, shrub thicket, maritime forest, brackish and freshwater marshes, tidal flats, and subtidal soft bottoms.

-The reserve was described in the Boston Globe as being among the coast's most beautiful nature preserves; the review noted that the reserve and surrounding area is nearly empty of people during the off-season.
+The reserve was described in the Boston Globe as being among the coast's most beautiful nature preserves; the review noted that the reserve and surrounding area are nearly empty of people during the off-season.